 As an experienced family lawyer I have seen these situations repeatedly over the years.
 I sometimes think about cases involving children that I dealt with many years ago and wonder what sort of adults (and indeed parents) those children have become, having been exposed to the degree of parental conflict that I have witnessed.
 I am therefore cautiously optimistic that the new initiative designed to protect children, and avoid such abusive behaviour, will start to address a problem which has been crying out for a solution for many years.

 As with all initiatives, it will need to be properly funded, and there will be no ‘quick fix’.
 Changing mindsets and behaviours will not happen overnight – and in many respects it will always be a work in progress.
 However, the more cases where this is identified, the earlier the solutions can be identified and implemented, so that abusive parents receive a very clear message that they will no longer be allowed to harm their children in this way without consequences.

-If you have any queries about any aspect of separation or divorce please email Wayne at firstname.lastname@example.org, or him call 0191 406 5002.
+If you have any queries raised by this blog, or about any aspect of separation or divorce please email Wayne at firstname.lastname@example.org, or him call 0191 406 5002.
 You can follow Wayne on Twitter at @waynelynn and Silk on @silkfamilylaw